Blackbird Mass Deaths: New Years 2010 to 2014 – Solved

 “Shortly before midnight on New Year’s Eve (2010-2011) between 3,000 and 5,000 red-winged blackbirds fell from the sky in Beebe (Arkansas).
 Most were dead on the ground but some were living but dazed.” – Wikipedia

-What could cause rapid death of hundreds of birds and leave no physical trace and no hint of any disease ?
+What could cause rapid death of hundreds of birds and leave no physical trace and no hint of any disease – several years in a row ?

 - It is widely agreed that the birds were startled into flight by fireworks exploding at New Year’s Eve celebrations.
 This identical phenomena occurred several New Years in a row.